thelonesomeprogrammer/dotfiles/README.md

 # dotfiles
-this are my dotfiles managed with chezmoi feel free to get inspired
+these are my dotfiles managed with chezmoi feel free to get inspired